Off-Campus Housing Resources

-Once you’ve registered for Reunion, you may register for on-campus housing in student residence halls.
+Once you’ve registered for class Reunion, you will receive a confirmation email containing a code to apply for on-campus housing in student residence halls through the Commencement & Reunion Housing Office.
 Housing assignments are made on a first-come, first-served basis.
 On-campus housing is limited and not guaranteed for all attendees.
-Assignments are made by class and are based on the best option available when your housing application is received.
-You will be notified of your housing assignment in May.
+Assignments are based on the best option available when your housing application is received.
+Confirmation that you have reserved housing will be sent in mid-April.

-Hotel and other off-campus accommodations are not provided through the Office of Residential Life.
-Find information on off-campus accommodations under the Housing / Off-Campus Housing link at the top of the page.
+Hotel and other off-campus accommodations are not provided through the Commencement & Reunion Housing Office.
+Find information on off-campus accommodations in the Off-Campus Housing Resources box at the top of the page.

 What to Expect During Your Stay in the Residence Halls